Join us for the third annual Device Prototyping Summer School!

 ⚙️ Prizes available to help the most promising prototype ideas move towards production.

 Led by Professors Steve Hodges and Joe Finney, hosted by Lancaster University’s Devices Lab, and supported by the EPSRC-funded pro² network+.
-The deadline to apply for this event is the 13th of May 2025.
+The deadline to apply for this event is the 13th of May 2026.
+To apply, see ‘Application Process’ below.

 Instructors